 Since you have 2 travel days plus 6 full days with 4 days planned in the parks, make the most of those days!
 The closer you get to Christmas, the worse the crowds will be.
 I’d suggest touring the parks on your first 4 days to maximize your time in the parks with the most manageable crowds.

 Even though you have Park Hopper passes, I’d recommend you stick to one park a day to avoid wasting valuable time in transit.
-The exception here might be the day you select to tour Animal Kingdom – since that park closes fairly early, you might wish to hop over to Epcot or the Magic Kingdom to take in the evening festivities!
+The exception here might be the day you select to tour Animal Kingdom – fairly early, you might wish to hop over to EPCOT or the Magic Kingdom to take in the evening festivities!